AutoZone Inc (AZO)'s Winning Formula: Financial Metrics and Comp

 - Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability and growth rank, but a slightly lower financial strength rank, GuruFocus assigned AutoZone Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability, growth, and momentum, and a moderate GF Value rank, GuruFocus assigned AutoZone Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding AutoZone Inc's Business